josepablocam/transfer/README.md

 The easiest way to install `wranglesearch` is through a docker container.
-Alternatively you can run `bash scripts/install.sh`
+Alternatively you can run `bash scripts/install.sh` if you don't want to use a container.
+We detail the container steps below.

+## Docker
 First, build the container

 `docker build . -t wranglesearch`